 Step 5.
 Submit the shareholder or shareholders’ signature duly attested by the bank manager together with the same bank account’ original cancelled cheque leaf.

-Note: The attestation should have employee code of the person acknowledging the signature along with the bank seal.
+The attestation should have the employee code of the person acknowledging the signature along with the bank seal.

 Step 6.
 Submit a self-attested copy of the registered shareholder/s’ PAN card.

 Step 7.
-Receive an acknowledge slip from DP who issues it after verifying all the details of DRF.
+Receive an acknowledgement slip from the DP who issues it after verifying all the details of DRF.

 Step 8.
 Ensure that shares are credited to your Demat Account.